moseskiran006/SEMICORE_LABS/Readme.md

    - Use the `detect.py` script to run inference on sample images and videos.

 4. **Performance**:
-   - Achieved xx FPS on NVIDIA GPU.
+   - Achieved  25-30 on NVIDIA GPU.
    - Detection accuracy: 97.6% for vehicles, 98% for empty slots.

 5. **Output**: